fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

   - Response:  No!
 See reasons above for  why this is not sensible - there are just too many scenarios where is it is just "way simpler and much easier" to instruct users to reference this package.

+## Notes

+* file size [more info and some stats](https://github.com/fsharp/fslang-design/pull/201), the 8MB nupkg is:
+  - the 6.5% of .net core sdk bundle, and 0.28% of VS local nupkg feed
+  - big (3-4 times) for a single library package

 ## Acknowledgements

 Thanks to Enrico Sada, Steffen Forkmann, Kevin Ransom, Phillip Carter for discussions leading up to the first draft of this RFC.